ursjoss/KRis/subprojects/kris-core/module.md

 # Package ch.difty.kris

 `KRis` is the object at the core of the KRis library.
-If offers a number of accessor methods to Java Clients that offer to convert `String`s to `RisRecord`s or vice versa, in different flavors of data input, non-blockingly using kotlin flows or RxJava observables or in a blocking manner accepting lists.
+If provides a number of accessor methods to Java Clients that offer to convert `String`s to `RisRecord`s or vice versa, in different flavors of data input, non-blocking usage kotlin flows or RxJava observables or in a blocking manner accepting lists.

 `KrisExtensions` offers a number of handy extension functions to kotlin clients.